 - Allspice: tastes like a warm combination of cinnamon, nutmeg, and clove.
 It’s essential in Caribbean cooking, and in the U.S. it’s commonly used in fall-inspired desserts.

-- Coriander: it’s delicate, earthy, with slightly sweet and spicy notes with a touch of citrus, which perfectly balances out this spice-filled syrup.
+- Coriander: it’s delicate, and earthy, with slightly sweet and spicy notes with a touch of citrus, which perfectly balances out this spice-filled syrup.

 This is such an easy recipe, that it feels like kind of a not-recipe.
 It comes down to boiling, and….that’s it.
 Simple syrup is an equal mixture of water and sugar, and this version just has those delicious spices added.
 Easy, peasy!